openrndr/openrndr-template/README.md

 # OPENRNDR template project

+> **Note:** This is a legacy version of the template intended for use with OPENRNDR 0.4.x.
+For newer versions of
+> OPENRNDR, please use the template in the [`master` branch](https://github.com/openrndr/openrndr-template/tree/master).

 A feature rich template for creating OPENRNDR programs based on [Gradle/Kts](https://en.wikipedia.org/wiki/Gradle).

 The template consists of a configuration for Gradle and two example OPENRNDR programs.
 The Gradle configuration should serve as the